-Here we have used inequalities \eqref{eq:MatrixVectorIneq}.
-A similar proof implies the second result. \end{proof} In many cases, it is much easier to control the maximum elementwise norm rather than the $\RIP$ error norm.
-However the factor $k$ on the right hand side often leads to sub-optimal dependence in the dimension.
-For the special cases of independent and dependent random vectors discussed in Sections~\ref{sec:Independent} and~\ref{sec:Dependent}, we directly control $\RIP$ and $\mathcal{D}$.
+\end{prop} \begin{proof} See Appendix~\ref{appsec:propUniformNonSing} for a proof. \end{proof} In many cases, it is much easier to control the maximum elementwise norm rather than the $\RIP$ error norm.
+However, the factor $k$ on the right hand side often leads to sub-optimal dependence in the dimension.
+For the special cases of independent and dependent random vectors (to be discussed in Sections~\ref{sec:Independent} and~\ref{sec:Dependent}), we directly control $\RIP$ and $\mathcal{D}$.

-The sequence of lemmas to follow are related to uniform consistency in $\norm{\cdot}_2$- and $\norm{\cdot}_1$-norms.
-To state these results, the following quantities that represent the strength of regression (or linear association) are required.
+The sequence of results to follow are related to uniform consistency in $\norm{\cdot}_2$- and $\norm{\cdot}_1$-norms.
+To state these results, we require the following quantities representing the strength of regression (or linear association).
 For $r, k \ge 1$